 architecture found at the Bund.

 Then, in the Japan portion, journey through Nara, where you can see Todaiji Temple - the oldest wooden building in Japan, and outside you can meet some of Nara Park's adorable deer, browsing below bright leafy canopies of orange and red.
 Then Kyoto awaits, dressed in her autumn finest, where you will see Nijo Castle, the Zen rock garden of Tenryuji and the 18- karat gold leaf covering Kinkaku-ji.
 Nearby, Arashiyama’s dense bamboo grove acquires a golden autumn glow as your group ambles the path through tall trees toward Togetsukyo Bridge.
 Later, head up to Kiyomizu Temple’s broad wooden stage for a spectacular view of the Kyoto countryside splashed with crisp fall colors.
 You'll also get the opportunity to experience a traditional green tea ceremony hosted by an apprentice geisha (maiko).
 Travel from there to Koka and the Miho Museum, listed as one of the “1000 Places to See Before You Die”.
 Then take the Shinkansen bullet train to Hakone to view a stunning Mt.
 Fuji - the cultural centerpiece of much of Japan's artistic inspiration.
 Take the Hakone Ropeway to Owakudani, home to many volcanic hot springs and rivers.
 Then at last, in Tokyo, see the statue in memory of Japan’s most loyal dog, Hachiko, and the frenetic Shibuya Crossing.
-The group will also visit the centuries-old Asakusa Temple and the Imperial Palace, where bright green branches are enlivened by with bold bursts of red.
-While in Japan’s capital, take the elevator to the observation deck of Tokyo Tower, visit the Tsukiji Market, and make a delicious sushi lunch.
+The group will also visit the Asakusa district with an atmosphere of old Tokyo, take in the view from the record-breaking Tokyo Skytree’s main observation deck, visit the Tsukiji Market, and make a delicious sushi lunch.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|